trustpoliticsfear/trustpoliticsfear.github.io/_texts/The-World-Ive-Grown-Up-In.md

 ## Danielle, 17, female, Blacktown, Anglo Australian, no religion

 The world we currently live in is full of white sheep, that cannibalise the black sheep minority willing to speak and make a difference.
-We are merely bandwagoners that don’t put the effort into swiping and searching for news at the bottom of a melting iceberg, and only scrape the surface of irrelevant celebrity news.
+We are merely bandwagoners that don't put the effort into swiping and searching for news at the bottom of a melting iceberg, and only scrape the surface of irrelevant celebrity news.
-We only care about politics, and society’s problems, when it’s too late to hear the warnings and they've already affected the society that WE live in because our generation today says “It’s all about me and now”.
-Do we really care when we’re posting apologetic pictures about terror and social and political trauma, or is it merely about grabbing likes and compliments and validations?
+We only care about politics, and society's problems, when it's too late to hear the warnings and they've already affected the society that WE live in because our generation today says "It's all about me and now".
+Do we really care when we're posting apologetic pictures about terror and social and political trauma, or is it merely about grabbing likes and compliments and validations?
 We continue afterwards scrolling through pictures of puppies, memes, food posts, and never speak of our social and political problems again, until it happens again and a reaction is expected to 'prove' we care.

 ## Drake, 17, male, Mount Druitt, Anglo Australian, Christian